ting-haoliu/react-movie-search-app/README.md

   - Rating
   - Overview
   - Genres
+  - Cast
+  - Trailer
+- **Favorite Movies**:
+  - Users can mark/unmark movies as favorite.
+  - Favorites are **persisted in localStorage** so they remain after refresh.
+  - A dedicated **Favorites Page** lists all saved movies.
 - **Responsive Web Design (RWD)**: Fully responsive layout that works seamlessly on desktops, tablets, and mobile devices.

 ---